 Today, as owner and president of The Protocol School of Washington, Pamela and her team continue to build upon the school’s esteemed reputation and storied legacy by providing continuous research and educational development for protocol and etiquette professionals throughout the world.

-In 2012, PSOW’s Gulf and Middle East Regional Office was established in Dubai, UAE.
+In 2012, PSOW’s Gulf and Middle East Regional Office was established in Dubai, United Arab Emirates.

 The Importance of Protocol in Today’s World

-With an enhanced global marketplace, emerging technologies like digital and social media, and an ever-changing international political climate, our world needs enhanced inter-personal skills and civility more than ever.
-We sum up these needs under the term “Protocol and Etiquette Intelligence” and, because of them, we have record numbers of students attending our school from academia, corporations, the federal government and financial institutions as well as organizations spanning the globe.
-The lack of civility and cross-cultural understanding in business has also served as an impetus for executives to invest in their employees’ personal leadership skills to enhance professional development and to treat others with dignity and respect.
+With an enhanced global marketplace, emerging technologies like digital and social media, and an ever-changing international political climate, our world needs enhanced interpersonal skills and civility more than ever.
+We sum up these needs under the term “Protocol and Etiquette Intelligence” and, because of them, we have record numbers of students attending our school from academia, corporations, the military and federal government, and financial institutions as well as organizations spanning the globe.
+The desire to improve civility and cross-cultural understanding in business has also served as an impetus for executives to invest in their employees’ personal leadership skills to enhance professional development and to treat others with dignity and respect.

 To learn more about the history of PSOW, view our timeline.